nadimsaker/python_api_test/README.md

-Test case 1: User should be able to get weather information of a given city Test case 2: No weather infromation is displayed if given an invalid city name Test case 3: Error message is displayed for invalid URL
+Test case 1: User should be able to get weather information of a given city Test case 2: No weather infromation is displayed if given an invalid city name Test case 3: Error message is displayed for invalid URL Test case 4: Error message is displayed for empty city name